-But there is a solution in sight.
-Blockchain-based KYC takes advantage of a secure, public digital ledger to give almost instantaneous and truly secure verification of identity.
+But there is a way to address all these problems.
+Blockchain KYC solutions take advantage of a secure, public digital ledger to give almost instantaneous and truly secure verification of identity.
 Due to the immutable and unchangeable nature of the record kept in the blockchain, fraud could become a thing of the past.

 Back in 1989, G7 nations formed a task force called the FATF to curb money laundering.
 The task force has since grown to include over 40 member states, and deals with anti-terrorism as well as anti-money laundering (AML).

 Some key requirements brought about by the task force included prohibiting anonymous accounts, creating EDD (enhanced due diligence), suspicious transaction monitoring and risk management.
 The administrative burden has only been increasing since the inception of these KYC regulations.

 There is no global standard, so KYC practices vary by institution.
 This leads to redundant work and limits the ability for different financial institutions to collaborate to verify identity.
 Customers are subject to time-consuming and difficult-to-accomplish onboarding processes when opening new accounts.

 Regulations are often changed, creating costly and effort-intensive obligations for companies to comply.
 Also, material changes in customer information are often not being updated, which causes inaccurate information in many bank systems.